7 Ways to Save Money on Homeschool Curriculum

 There are many ways to homeschool for cheap or free, and a library card can and will take you far, but unless you have a lot of time on your hands and actually enjoy the work of creating your own curriculum, chances are you are going to want to purchase formal, prepared curriculum at some point in your homeschool journey.

-There is a huge selections of homeschool curriculum available these days, and you can piece together your own from various sources or choose an all in one, boxed curriculum.
+There is a huge selection of homeschool curriculum available these days, and you can piece together your own from various sources or choose an all-in-one, boxed curriculum.
 Regardless of where on that continuum you find yourself shopping, there are ways you can save money on homeschool curriculum.
-Here are 7 ways I have saved a bundle over the years on our books and resources.
+Here are 7 ways I have saved a bundle over the years on homeschool curriculum, books and resources.

 1. Borrow or Try Before You Buy